Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 At level 3, your elemental energy builds up, exploding in a powerful burst when it overwhelms you.

 At the end of each of your turns, if your exposure to an element is 7 or more, you Detonate.
-All creatures within 10 feet of you suffer a harmful effect based on your exposure’s type, listed in the Pairings section below.
+All creatures within 2 tiles of you suffer a harmful effect based on your exposure’s type, listed in the Pairings section below.
 Then, reduce your exposure associated with that element to 0.
 This counts as a multi-target power for the purpose of effects such as the _imbued thaumaturgy_ affix.

 When you gain your second pairing of elements at level 7, each pair of elements detonates independently (possibly on the same turn), with no effect on the other stack of exposure.
 When this happens, you may choose which order the Detonation resolves in.